checkmate-bitch/QWiki/README.md

 ## Features
 1) Double click the term you want to search ( for single words )
-2) Select a string of words and use hotkey - Alt+Shift+q or right click and select QWiki from context menu
+2) Select a string of words and use hotkey combination or right click and select QWiki from context menu